 Self-nomination is not permitted.
-Nominators must send the following to the editorial team via firstname.lastname@example.org by Friday, 15 January 2016.
-Each nomination will be considered for all appropriate lectureships.
+Nominators must send the following to the editorial team via firstname.lastname@example.org OR email@example.com by Monday, 30 January 2017.
+Each nomination will be considered for both lectureships.

 • Recommendation letter, including the name, contact details and website URL of the nominee.

-• A one-page CV for the nominee, including their date of birth, summary of education, career and key achievements, a list of up to five of their top independent publications, total numbers of publications and patents, and other indicators of esteem (and evidence of independence for nominees eligible for the emerging investigator lectureships).
+• A one-page CV for the nominee, including their date of birth, summary of education, career and key achievements, a list of up to five of their top independent publications, total numbers of publications and patents, and other indicators of esteem, together with evidence of career independence.

 • A copy of the candidate’s best publication to date (as judged by the nominator).